 This paper is organized as follows.
 In Section 2, we review preliminary results about lattices.
 Some algorithms for negative-definite root lattices are presented, and the notion of chambers in a hyperbolic lattice is introduced.
-In Section 3, we study the lattice L{10} in detail, and prove Theorem 1.3 by the generalized Borcherds algorithm ([5], [6], [22]).
+In Section 3, we study the lattice $L{10}$ in detail, and prove Theorem 1.3 by the generalized Borcherds algorithm ([5], [6], [22]).
 The classical result due to Vinberg [26] plays an important role.
 In Section 4, we give a method to enumerate all the strong equivalence classes of RDP-Enriques surfaces, explain how to carry out this method, and prove Theorem 1.7.

 For the computation, we used GAP [9].
 A computational data is available from the author's webpage [25].
-In particular, the isomorphism class of the lattice \overline{M}{ρ} for each strongly equivalence class of RDP-Enriques surfaces is given explicitly in [25].
-Since we have $\overline{M}{\rho} = S_X$ when (Y, ρ) corresponds to a general point of an irreducible component of the moduli of RDP-Enriques surfaces with a fixed ADE-type, this data will be useful in the study of the moduli of RDP-Enriques surfaces.

-The author thanks Professors M. Schütt and H. Ohashi for many discussions.
+In particular, the isomorphism class of the lattice $\overline{M}{\rho}$ for each strongly equivalence class of RDP-Enriques surfaces is given explicitly in [25].
+Since we have $\overline{M}{\rho} = S_X$ when $(Y, \rho)$ corresponds to a general point of an irreducible component of the moduli of RDP-Enriques surfaces with a fixed ADE-type, this data will be useful in the study of the moduli of RDP-Enriques surfaces.
+The author thanks Professors Matthias Schütt and Hisanori Ohashi for many discussions.
+Thanks are also due to the referees for many helpful comments on the first version of the manuscript.